imstephens-professional/leetcode_solutions/README.md

-# leetcode_solutions
+# Leetcode Solutions
 A repo to store my leetcode solutions.
+This is so the developer can learn how to code more efficiently.
+The goal is to finish at least one leetcode problem per day.